MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Doors are much cheaper (30), but still not worth it unless you’re trying to improve your odds of finding other systems later.
 Rock Plating sells for 30, Fire Bomb for 22, Teleporter costs 80.

+Oxygen-3 costs 30 scrap, making it more attractive as a "safety upgrade" for the Flagship.

 ## Rock C